openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_overview.md

 ![](img/preprocess_not_fit.png)

-Even though all these steps can be relatively easy implemented manually in application's code before actual inference, it is possible to do it with Preprocessing API.
+Even though all these steps can be relatively easy implemented manually in the application code before actual inference, it is possible to do it with Preprocessing API.
 Reasons to use this API are:
- - Preprocessing API is easy to use
+ - Preprocessing API is easy to use.
  - Preprocessing steps will be integrated into execution graph and will be performed on selected device (CPU/GPU/VPU/etc.) rather than always being executed on CPU.
 This will improve selected device utilization which is always good.

 ## Preprocessing API

 Intuitively, Preprocessing API consists of the following parts:
- 1. 	**Tensor:** Declare user's data format, like shape, [layout](./layout_overview.md), precision, color format of actual user's data
+ 1. 	**Tensor:** Declare user's data format, like shape, [layout](./layout_overview.md), precision, color format of actual user's data.
- 2. 	**Steps:** Describe sequence of preprocessing steps which need to be applied to user's data
+ 2. 	**Steps:** Describe sequence of preprocessing steps which need to be applied to user's data.
- 3. 	**Model:** Specify Model's data format.
-Usually, precision and shape are already known for model, only additional information, like [layout](./layout_overview.md) can be specified
+ 3. 	**Model:** Specify Model data format.
+Usually, precision and shape are already known for model, only additional information, like [layout](./layout_overview.md) can be specified.

-> **Note:** All model's graph modification shall be performed after model is read from disk and **before** it is being loaded on actual device.
+> **Note:** All graph modification of a model shall be performed after a model is read from a disk and **before** it is being loaded on actual device.

-### PrePostProcessor object
+### PrePostProcessor Object

-`ov::preprocess::PrePostProcessor` class allows specifying preprocessing and postprocessing steps for model read from disk.
+The `ov::preprocess::PrePostProcessor` class allows specifying preprocessing and postprocessing steps for a model read from disk.

 @sphinxtabset